PROFESSIONAL DISCLOSURE STATEMENT

-I provide professional mental health counseling services to children, adolescents and adults.
+I provide professional mental health counseling services to individual adolescents and adults and couples.
 I approach counseling as a joint relationship in which you, as the client, and I collaborate together in a supportive, safe environment.
 My belief is that all clients have unique insight and ability to improve their own lives but may need help identifying strengths and developing skills that support healing, healthy decision making, relationships and steps towards positive growth.
-I personally operate from a Christian worldview and am willing to incorporate spirituality into counseling if indicated by you.
+I personally operate from a Christian worldview and am willing to incorporate this into counseling if indicated by you.

 Please note that although most counseling has been proven to be beneficial, there may be times when counseling activates challenging or uncomfortable emotions.
 This can happen as we approach sensitive areas or difficult memories.
 These feelings can affect your life outside of our counseling sessions and sometimes feelings may worsen before getting better.
 It is my goal to help you work through this process in order to help you move towards your goals.